AdamKyle/flare/resources/info/adventure/section-2.md

 This includes, a sum total of XP, gold, skill xp and items as well as the adventures reward.

-**You cannot adventure again unless you have collected the rewards fom your previous adventure**.

-Under each adventure details is a detailed log, the same one you see when you fight monsters, for each floor detailing the attacks and blocks and so on.

-This helps you, if you fail the adventure, to understand a little more about what might have caused that.

 ### Failing the adventure gives you no rewards.

-Doesnt matter where you died in the adventure be it level one or level 10.
+Doesn't matter where you died in the adventure be it level one or level 10.
 You have died and its assumed you were robbed of all the treasures that you had found.

 ### The adventure took to long.